 C. Fill with concrete.
 Mix an 80 lb bag of Redi-Mix concrete as directed on the package.
 Have someone hold the base anchor in position.
 Fill the form to the top with the concrete mix and allow one day to cure.

 (Assuming home plate is in place and a centerline can be established.)

 A. Find the center of 2nd base.
-With the centerline in place, refer to the Field Dimensions Diagrams on pages 10-13 to find the correct Infield Hypotenuse dimension (letter C on the diagram).
+With the centerline in place, refer to the Field Dimensions Diagrams to find the correct Infield Hypotenuse dimension (letter C on the diagram).
 Measure with a steel measuring tape from the apex of home plate (following the centerline) to the distance indicated for the Infield Hypotenuse.
 Place a tarp pin or nail at that spot on the centerline.
 This is the center of 2nd base.

 B. Measure to 1st base.
 From the 2nd base pin the base distance [A] where 1st base will be positioned.
 Using a second steel tape, measure the required base distance from the point of home plate to 1st base.
 Where the two tape measures form a right angle, set another tarp pin or nail.
 This is the back foul corner of 1st base.

 C. Measure to 3rd base.
 Now repeat the process to position 3rd base.
 From the 2nd base pin measure the proper base distance to 3rd base.
 Using a second tape, measure from the point of home plate to 3rd base.
 Where the tape measures meet to form a right angle is where you place your tarp pin.
 This is the back foul corner of 3rd base.